Apocalypse World: Game mechanics

 The system uses the Powered by the Apocalypse engine.
 It features dice-rolling checks for challenging situations of 2d6 plus a relevant stat.
 Results of 10+ are successes, while 7 to 9 are partial successes or hard choices, and results of 6 or less allow the MC to make a move.
 A notable feature of Apocalypse World is the inclusion of a "special move" for each class, which triggers when a character of that class meets the appropriate triggers.

-The stats are Cool, Hard (Violent, Intimidating), Hot, Sharp, and Weird (Psychic), with each PC having Hx (History) with every other PC.
-The default playbooks include the Hardholder, the Gunlugger, the Battlebabe, the Driver, the Chopper (Gang Leader), the Hocus (Cult Leader), the Brainer (Psychic), the Savvyhead (Mechanic/Inventor), and the Skinner (artist).
+Examples of playbooks include the Hardholder, the Gunlugger, the Battlebabe, the Driver, the Chopper (Gang Leader), the Hocus (Cult Leader), the Brainer (Psychic), the Savvyhead (Mechanic/Inventor), and the Skinner (artist).
+Stats used in rolls are: Cool (Calmness, Rationality); Hard (Strength, Intimidation); Hot (Attraction, Charisma); Sharp (Empathy, Intelligence); and Weird (Psychic, Luck).
+Characters also carry History (Hx) stats, referencing their non-symmetric relationships with other players; the stat adjusts and grants XP as the characters understand each other more or less.

 Reception

 Reception was positive, with Apocalypse World winning numerous awards.
 There was praise for the streamlined nature of the game, as well as the MC job, although the inclusion of a sex move was controversial and was explicitly called out as not for children by SFSignal.

 Academic PS Berge wrote, "Vincent and Meguey Baker's Apocalypse World (AW, 2010) marked the beginning of a critical era in 'fiction-first' TRPG design. [...]
 A violent, dystopian, wasteland-punk game, AW itself is less important to the legacy of independent TRPGs than the Bakers' invitation to other designers: 'If you've created a game inspired by Apocalypse World, and would like to publish it, please do'".

-James Hanna, for CBR in 2020, wrote that "ten years on, Powered by the Apocalypse games (PbtA) are everywhere.
+James Hanna, writing for CBR in 2020, commented that "ten years on, Powered by the Apocalypse games (PbtA) are everywhere.
 The Bakers designed the PbtA engine so that other game designers could 'hack' it, creating games with similar mechanics, but unique worlds and rules.
 More than four dozen games bear the PbtA license, making Apocalypse World incredibly influential.
 That influence continues to be felt as games move into new territories and find new audiences".

+Chase Carter for Polygon listed it as one of the "seminal" games during the "blooming of indie RPG designers" in the latter part of the 2000s, along with Fiasco, Lady Blackbird, Dogs in the Vineyard and the Romance Trilogy.

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "All of [the game's] mechanics pale in comparison to Apocalypse World's major innovation: The way it handles actions ..
+This bundling [of different actions] is what Apocalypse World does to RPGs with the introduction of the Moves mechanic, and it marks an important milestone for RPG design."
+Horvath also pointed out the many RPG hacks that had been created using the game mechanics of Apocalypse World, collectively known as Powered by the Apocalypse (PbtA).
+"PbtA excels at facilitating these sorts of tightly constrained, emotionally charged games that ultimately focus on the mess of interconnected relationships."